 Seth was very fond of Teka, but she did seem to expect rather a lot from him; the way she spoke, anyone would think he had single-handedly defeated the Nimons.
 Nimons, plural - it had turned out that the Nimon on Skonnos was the spearhead for the latest planetary conquest by this race of parasitic nomads.
 No-one knew where the Nimons had originally come from, but, via hyperspace technology, they had roamed from planet to planet, bleeding each one dry before moving on to the next.
 And Teka believed that he, an ordinary teenaged boy, had been the one who had put a stop to all that.

 "I think you'll find the Doctor and Romana helped a little," he told her.
 The Doctor and Romana were two Time Lords who had crashed their TARDIS into the ship which had been taking the Anethans to Skonnos.
-And it had been with their help that the Nimons had been defeated, most of them being trapped on Crinoth (the planet they had targeted before Skonnos) while those already on Skonnos were killed when the Complex which had housed the original Nimon was destroyed.
+And it had been with their help that the Nimons had been defeated, most of them being trapped on Crinoth (the planet they had targeted before Skonnos) while those already on Skonnos were killed when the Complex which had housed the first Nimon was destroyed.
 If it hadn't done so already, Crinoth would shortly explode, taking all the Nimons with it.

 "Maybe," Teka admitted.
 "But your father's got a welcoming party organised in your honour."